-I have shared my views already on a number of sections in the previous chapters, however, I wish to share some more light on there.
+I have already shared my views on a number of sections in the previous chapters, however, I wish to shed some more light on them.

 Elementor page builder enabled me to 100% accomplish my blog redesign with zero knowledge in coding.
 Just dragging and dropping and yet achieved the desired outcome.

 I wanted that this blog looks just like no other but still very relevant and stands out.
 Of course, not the best in the industry but I love it just the way it is and how I managed to tweak it here and there.